hammzj/cypress-load-balancer/README.md

 Debug logs can be enabled for the plugin and CLI commands with the Node environment variable of `DEBUG=cypress-load-balancer`.

-You can run Cypress example scripts in mocha with `RUN_CYPRESS_EXAMPLES=true yarn run test:mocha`.
+By default, the Cypress example scripts and bin scripts in mocha, but take a long time to run.
+They can be skipped temporarily with `SKIP_LONG_TESTS=1 yarn run test`, or `yarn run test:skip-long-tests`.

 ## Publishing